wso2/docs-is/en/identity-server/7.0.0/docs/deploy/security/configure-post-quantum-secure-tls.md

 ## Build native libraries

-For post quantum TLS to work, a few native libraries are required.
+For post-quantum TLS to work, a few native libraries are required.
 These libraries are not packed with the Identity Server distribution by default as native libraries are system architecture-dependent.
 Hence, these libraries must be built and installed into your Identity Server distribution.

 The native libraries can be built using one of two methods given below.